jpmmcneill/dbt-graph-theory/README.md

 ----
 ## Integration Tests (Developers Only)

 This section assumes development on a mac, where python3 & postgresql are installed.

-While this package supports both snowflake and postgres, only postgres integration tests are currently implemented.
+At the moment, only postgres integration tests are implemented.

 ### Setting up python environment